 Effects of Collaboration for Legitimacy and Accountability (Work Package 8 – WP8)

-Led by Roskilde University (Denmark), this work package is conducting research from November 2019 until May 2021.
+Led by Roskilde University (Denmark), this work package conducted research from November 2019 until November 2021.

-The WP8 team’s objective is to analyse the impact of collaboration on legitimacy and accountability, and to develop assessment tools to measure those for collaborative governance.
+The WP8 team’s objective was to analyse the impact of collaboration on legitimacy and accountability, and to develop assessment tools to measure those for collaborative governance.

 - How are ICT systems enabling and shaping new forms of accountability in collaborative policymaking?

 - How such systems can be used to gauge various forms of legitimacy of the design and delivery of public policy?

 To answer these questions, the WP8 team conducts:

 - A systematic literature review on legitimacy and accountability in the context of collaborative governance